Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Final combination of QCD coupling determinations

-The four approaches that we choose for the final combination are based on the global and dynamical tolerances, as well as the two Bayesian models.
+The four approaches that we choose for the final combination are based on the global and dynamical tolerances, as well as on the two Bayesian models.

 {\bf Global and dynamical tolerances.} Sec.~\ref{sec:Global-Dynam} described the commonly used uncertainty prescriptions based on the global and dynamical tolerance, or GT and DT.
-When we apply the GT criterion based on the 68\% quantile for the sum of all $\chi^2_{E}$ from the individual experiments, we obtain
+When we apply the GT criterion based on the 68\% quantile for the sum of all $\chi^2_{E}$ using the CT25 baseline from the individual experiments, we obtain

 The DT procedure results in

 which exhibits substantial asymmetric uncertainty.

 These results are obtained for the default pole mass $m_c=1.3$ GeV of the CT25 analysis.
 While in principle the charm mass is correlated with the gluon PDF and therefore $\alpha_s$, in practice this correlation is weak.
 Appendix~\ref{app: mc-var} shows the GT and DT $\alpha_s$ ranges for the alternative masses 1.2 and 1.4 GeV, and those essentially coincide with the estimates for 1.3 GeV.
 The $m_c$ dependence is hence found to be minimal, as is also illustrated by the $\chi^2$ profiles in Fig.~\ref{chi2-vs-alps}.